- Toothache plant

 Do Not Take if:

-- You are using a diuretic (water pill) for blood pressure or for swelling: Animal studies show Spilanthes can promote urination and may increase the risk of adverse effects.
+- You are using diuretics (water pills) for blood pressure or swelling: Animal studies show Spilanthes can promote urination and may increase the risk of adverse effects.

 - You have prostate cancer: Animal studies show that Spilanthes stimulates male hormone production, especially at high doses.
-This may affect the actions of the drugs used to treat prostate cancer.
+This may affect the actions of drugs used to treat prostate cancer.